Preserves · Southern Classics

 Method

-Make it a day ahead — pimento cheese is one of those things that's markedly better after a night in the fridge for the flavours to settle.
+Make it a day ahead — pimento cheese is one of those things that's markedly better after a night in the fridge for the flavors to settle.

 Tips for perfect pimento cheese